by Gail M. Burns

 To that end, Wadsworth carries all his props and costumes in a period carrying case and hopes to perform in front of an authentic painted theatre drape at each venue.
 “I will ask each theatre what they have locally for a town scene and perform in front of that,” he explained.

-“I love doing this solo show, but I often find myself playing multiple characters these days,” said Wadsworth, who is headed this fall for Penguin Rep in Stoney Point NY to appear in a show called Fall River about the Lizzie Borden case where he will again assay multiple roles.
+“I love doing this solo show, but I often find myself playing multiple characters these days,” said Wadsworth, who is headed for Penguin Rep in Stoney Point NY from October 13 – November 5, to appear in a show called Fall River about the Lizzie Borden case where he will again assay multiple roles.
 “Getting inside a wide variety of characters is a great equalizer.
 It has helped me develop all sorts of compassion for many different people.”

 *The idea that the man who appeared in Manchester in 1819 was a “counterfeit” or imposter Russell Colvin is one of many.
 Gerald W. McFarland, in the most recently published book on the subject, The Counterfeit Man: The True Story of the Boorn-Colvin Murder Case (1990), espouses this view in what is otherwise a well-researched and even-handed account.